Nīhoa millerbird: Conservation

-24 Nīhoa millerbirds were translocated by ship about 650 mi from Nīhoa to Laysan in September 2011 after years of planning with the aim of establishing a second population of the species on Laysan.
-Mark MacDonald, a graduate student from the University of New Brunswick in Canada, lead a team that was working with the Service to collect information needed for translocations.
+Twenty-four Nīhoa millerbirds were translocated by ship about 650 mi from Nīhoa to Laysan in September 2011 after years of planning with the aim of establishing a second population of the species on Laysan.
+Mark MacDonald, a graduate student from the University of New Brunswick in Canada, lead a team that was working with the US Fish & Wildlife Service to collect information needed for translocations.
 From July through September 2007, MacDonald and his team captured and banded Nīhoa millerbirds, collected body measurements, assessed body fat and breeding condition, identified individual territories and analyzed vocalizations, conducted feeding experiments, collected fecal samples, observed behavior to determine diet composition, noted the presence and abundance of non-native grasshoppers, and sampled the insect community on both Nīhoa and Laysan to assess the millerbird's potential prey base.
 MacDonald's study estimated the Nīhoa millerbird's population at approximately 800 individuals – a relatively high number in 40 years of low and fluctuating numbers.
 He believes that this could be attributed not only to high numbers of birds present during the survey period but also a larger survey area, the use of more experienced observers, or (most likely) the greater visibility of the birds during the late summer, when vegetation cover is most limited.